-titled to a completely filled-in copy of this Contract, signe before any work may be started." d by both CONTRACTOR ACKNOWLEDGE THAT THEY HAVE TO ALL PROVISIONS OF THIS CONTRACT INCLUDDOCUMENTS. , OWNER(S): CONTRACTOR: By: Business Name: Title: Address: Telephone: License Number: Tax ID or Soc.
-Sec. #
+the Contractor, before any work may be started."
+THE OWNER AND THE CONTRACTOR ACKNOWLEDGE THAT THEY HAVE READ AND AGREE TO ALL PROVISIONS OF THIS CONTRACT INCLUDING ALL CONTRACT DOCUMENTS. , OWNER(S): CONTRACTOR: By: Business Name: Title: Address: Telephone: License Number: Tax ID or Soc.
+Sec. # Attachments: 1 - Work Write-up 2 - Standard Contract Language 3 - Notice to Owner

-Attachments:

-- 1 Work Write-up 2 Standard Contract Language 3 Notice to Owner